What Is the Most Dangerous Computer Virus in History?

 What Is a Computer Virus?

-A computer virus is software designed to infiltrate and take control of your device, altering the way it operates.
+A computer virus is software designed to infiltrate and take control of your device, altering how it operates.

-Once you download a virus, it infiltrates your device disguised as a legitimate and safe program or a document and can lie dormant until you run the specific program it was attached to.
+Once you download a virus, it infiltrates your device disguised as a legitimate and safe program or a document.
+It can lie dormant until you run the specific program it was attached to.

-From that moment on, the virus runs through your computer doing whatever it was created to do, which may include gathering information, restricting your access to certain or all other files and programs, and infecting other devices on the same network.
+From that moment on, the virus runs through your computer, doing whatever it was created to do, which may include gathering information, restricting your access to specific or all other files and programs, and infecting other devices on the same network.

-Most viruses are easy to shield from – there are hundreds of excellent antivirus tools to pick from that’ll protect your computer from most of the malware crawling around.
+Most viruses are easy to shield from – hundreds of excellent antivirus tools to pick from that protect your computer from most of the malware crawling around.

-First on our list of viruses, comes Sasser.
-In 2004, 17-year-old Sven Jaschan created a program that was actually supposed to help people get rid of the most dangerous computer virus ever – MyDoom – but instead became responsible for one of the worst computer virus attacks in history.
+First on our list of viruses comes Sasser.
+In 2004, 17-year-old Sven Jaschan created a program that was supposed to help people get rid of the most dangerous computer virus ever – MyDoom – but instead became responsible for one of the worst computer virus attacks in history.

-Sasser was able to find a flaw in the Windows XP and Windows 2000 and take advantage of a buffer overflow vulnerability in the local security authority subsystem service, whose function is to handle security procedures, such as verifying user logins.
+Sasser found a flaw in Windows XP and Windows 2000 and took advantage of a buffer overflow vulnerability in the local security authority subsystem service, which handles security procedures, such as verifying user logins.

-The virus would slow down the computer until the point of crashing and make it hard to reboot the machine without unplugging it from the wall first.
+The virus would slow down the computer until it crashed, making it hard to reboot the machine without unplugging it from the wall first.

-It infected millions of computers, but what made it special is that it didn’t require the user to click on a specific file to activate it – Sasser was able to spread across the network without any human interaction at all and it did so worldwide, dealing damage to government agencies, airlines, and many other organizations, making an estimated damage cost of $500 million.
+It infected millions of computers, but what made it unique is that it didn’t require the user to click on a specific file to activate it – Sasser could spread across the network without any human interaction.
+It did so worldwide, dealing damage to government agencies, airlines, and many other organizations, making an estimated damage cost of $500 million.

-Among the different types of viruses lurking on the web, you’ll find ransomware.
-CryptoLocker is one such piece of malicious code.
+You’ll find ransomware among the different types of viruses lurking on the web.
+CryptoLocker is a malicious code.
 It would attack by encrypting files and then displaying a red ransom note on the screen, followed by a payment window note.

 It’s estimated that the damage cost was around $665 million as it hit over 5,000 companies, some of which decided to pay the ransom.

-What makes CryptoLocker stand out is that paying the ransom didn’t guarantee the files being decrypted: Many victims reported that the files stayed hidden, lost, or destroyed.
-CryptoLocker was a big success in the malware world, leading to the creation of clones like CryptoWall, Crypt0L0cker, and TorrentLocker.
+CryptoLocker stands out because paying the ransom didn’t guarantee the files were decrypted: Many victims reported that the files stayed hidden, lost, or destroyed.
+CryptoLocker was a big success in the malware world, creating clones like CryptoWall, Crypt0L0cker, and TorrentLocker.

 It hit ATMs in the US and Canada, a 911 emergency response system in Washington State, and even a nuclear plant in Ohio.

 All in all, this computer virus caused damage estimated at $1.2 billion.
-It emerged once more in 2016, coming from IP addresses in Ukraine, China, and Mexico.
+It emerged again in 2016 from IP addresses in Ukraine, China, and Mexico.

-Named CodeRed due to the two eEye Digital Security employees drinking CodeRed Mountain Dew at the moment they discovered it in 2001, this piece of malware seemed relatively innocuous compared to some other computer viruses from our list until it found and exploited a flaw in Microsoft Internet Information Server.
+Named CodeRed due to the two eEye Digital Security employees drinking CodeRed Mountain Dew the moment they discovered it in 2001.
+This malware seemed relatively innocuous compared to other computer viruses from our list until it found and exploited a Microsoft Internet Information Server flaw.

-The virus was “fileless,” meaning that you didn’t have to click on anything to activate it, it just needed a stable internet connection.
-It left close to no trace in the computer’s memory and used the infected devices to target websites with distributed denial-of-service attacks, displaying the now-famous message “Hacked by the Chinese.”
+The virus was lifeless, meaning you didn’t have to click on anything to activate it.
+It just needed a stable internet connection.
+It left close to no trace in the computer’s memory.
+It used the infected devices to target websites with distributed denial-of-service attacks, displaying the now-famous message “Hacked by the Chinese.”

-One of the most famous examples of Trojan horse viruses, ZeuS is used to create new viruses, swipe passwords and files, and help create a genuine underground market for compromised identities that can be purchased for as little as 50 cents.
-It’s the same Trojan horse used to create and replicate the CryptoLocker ransomware.
+Zeus Trojan is one of the most famous examples of Trojan horse viruses.
+This virus is used to create new viruses, swipe passwords and files, and help create a genuine underground market for compromised identities that can be purchased for as little as 50 cents.
+It’s the same Trojan horse used to develop and replicate the CryptoLocker ransomware.

-ZeuS can bypass centralized servers, creating independent ones to send sensitive information and prevent the victim from even tracing their stolen data.
-It functions as a botnet network of programs working together to transfer funds to secret accounts.
+Zeus can bypass centralized servers, creating independent ones to send sensitive information and prevent the victim from even tracing their stolen data.
+It is a botnet network of programs to transfer funds to secret accounts.

-In 2010, over 100 members of the criminal organization behind ZeuS were arrested in an internationally coordinated Operation Tovar.
+In 2010, over 100 criminal organization members behind ZeuS were arrested in an internationally coordinated Operation Tovar.

 Microsoft quickly released a patch to resolve the issue, but not before the virus hit the UK’s National Health Service, causing almost $120 million in damage, as it infected 70,000 of its devices, not sparing even MRI scanners and theater equipment.

 The virus contained a TXT document nicknamed something similar to Love-Letter-For-You.TXT.vbs or FRIEND_MESSAGE.TXT.
-The moment an unsuspecting victim clicked to open the file, it would mail itself to the first 50 email addresses from the PC’s address book.
+When an unsuspecting victim clicked to open the file, it would mail itself to the first 50 email addresses from the PC’s address book.

-It only took hours for it to become a global pandemic and within 10 days, it’s said to have infected over 45 million devices including Pentagon, CIA, and the UK Parliament computers.
+It only took hours to become a global pandemic.
+Within ten days, it’s said to have infected over 45 million devices, including Pentagon, CIA, and the UK Parliament computers.

 With 10% of the world’s computers infected, the overall damage cost of this virus is estimated to be over $10 billion.

-It’s interesting that neither Ramones nor de Guzman were convicted or even charged as there were simply no laws about malware at the time.
+Interestingly, neither Ramones nor de Guzman was convicted or even charged, as there were no malware laws at the time.

-Klez was a “mass-mailer” computer virus, listed as a Windows 65-Kb PE EXE file, created within Microsoft Visual C++ and considered to be one of the worst viruses ever due to its high stealth technique most common antivirus software tools can’t detect.
+Klez was a “mass-mailer” computer virus, listed as a Windows 65-Kb PE EXE file, created within Microsoft Visual C++.
+It is considered one of the worst viruses ever due to its high stealth technique most common antivirus software tools can’t detect.

 It accessed the computer through an infected email.
-The subject line was randomly selected from a list of possible choices while the “From” line was generated using the addresses located in the Outlook address book.
-With no obvious message patterns, familiar titles, and “nongeneric” subject lines, this computer virus managed to create damage up to $19.8 billion worldwide.
+The subject line was randomly selected from a list of possible choices.
+In contrast, the “From” line was generated using the addresses in the Outlook address book.
+With no obvious message patterns, familiar titles, and “non-generic” subject lines, this computer virus managed to create damage up to $19.8 billion worldwide.

-Apart from that, Sobig was able to hit the same computer multiple times, which means that the number of infections can’t be directly compared to other viruses.
+Besides that, Sobig hit the same computer multiple times, meaning the number of infections can’t be directly compared to other viruses.

 It’s estimated that Sobig created a productivity loss of $30 billion worldwide.

 July 26, 2004, was the day Google crashed.
-Seems strange, doesn’t it?
-But that’s exactly what happened.
+It seems strange.
+But that’s precisely what happened.

 Considered to be the most destructive virus in history, the Mydoom virus was the only one to spread even faster than ILOVEYOU.
-Its record still stands – at its peak, one in four emails sent globally was sent by Mydoom.
+Its record still stands – at its peak, Mydoom sent one in four emails sent globally.
 But how did it cause Google to crash?
-The virus flooded its search engine (among others) with automatic search queries as it tried to find valid email addresses.
+The virus flooded its search engine (among others) with automated search queries as it tried to find valid email addresses.

 It works in two ways:

-• Opens up a backdoor to the infected computer, allowing the hacker remote control
+• It opens a backdoor to the infected computer, allowing the hacker to remote control.

 • Launches a distributed denial-of-service attack aimed at one of the most hated companies in tech – SCO.
-(It is, in fact, believed that Mydoom was created due to conflict with SCO over ownership of Linux code.)
+(It is believed that Mydoom was created due to conflict with SCO over ownership of Linux code.)

-The damage Mydoom caused was at the time estimated to be $38 billion dollars, which today would be a bit over $57 billion.
+The damage Mydoom caused was estimated to be $38 billion, which today would be over $57 billion.
 And it’s still circulating today, 16 years after it was launched.

 Conclusion

-Through the years, malware has advanced immensely, becoming more and more sophisticated and destructive.
-Protecting yourself from these computer threats is crucial in today’s world, especially when whole lives seem to be stored online on our clouds, drives, e-wallets, etc.
+Malware has advanced immensely over the years, becoming increasingly sophisticated and destructive.
+Protecting yourself from these computer threats is crucial today, especially when whole lives seem to be stored online on our clouds, drives, e-wallets, etc.

 Thankfully, antiviruses have evolved, too.
-If you haven’t yet, we recommend you read our articles on best antivirus programs both for Windows and Mac computers, which are regularly updated to shield you from even the worst computer virus.
+If you still need to, we recommend you read our articles on the best antivirus programs for Windows and Mac computers, regularly updated to shield you from even the worst computer virus.

 Leave a Comment